How It’s Made: Marbled Papers and Backgrounds

 Marbled paper begins with creating a size made of carageen – this has a thin, runny jello consistency but is what makes it possible for the paints to float on the top to be used to create designs.
 You can use other materials for the size, but in my humid Pittsburgh climate the carageen seems to set up the best.

 Once the size is ready, you then need to add paints to the top of it.
-The paint formula is a tricky one to get right because you usually need to find an optimal balance between the amount of pigment in the paint along with the fluidity of the paint – if it’s too watery and diluted, you won’t get the bright colors, but if the paint is too thick it will simply sink to the bottom of the size.
+The paint formula is a tricky one to get right because you usually need to find an optimal balance between the amount of pigment in the paint along with the fluidity of the paint – if it’s too watery and diluted, you won’t get the bright colors, but if the paint is too thick it will simply sink to the bottom of the size because the pigments are too heavy.
+Certain colors, like cobalt blue and others are a little trickier + more scientific than others!

 After you create your marbled design, it’s time to make a print.
 This too is a bit of a science, because if the paper is not properly prepared or has additives in it, you’ll find the paint just slides right off when you go to rinse the carageen off it after the print is made.